CCU Staff Senate Bylaws

 - Senators must be in good standing with the University.

-- Incumbents may run for re-election if eligible under Section 5B.
+- Incumbents may run for re-election if eligible under Article III, Section 5.

 Section 4.
 Eligibility to Nominate and Vote